josephnovakgeology-cyber/core-composite/docs/user_guide.md

 <img width="1911" height="1127" alt="image" src="https://github.com/user-attachments/assets/351535aa-faac-4620-af6f-18d0d5c1933e" />

 Use the folder button on the top left side to open the demo script.
+You should now see the code that calls the image analysis functions in Core Composite: